 Early fire brigade alarm system.
-Historical artwork of a fireman receiving an alarm call from a 19th-century street fire alarm system.
-The system is a combined telephonic and telegraphic system.
-The street alarm (not seen) is designed to be set off manually (by breaking a glass panel), transmitting a Morse code signal to a fire brigade station telling them the location of the fire.
+Historical artwork of a fireman testing a 19th-century combined telephonic and telegraphic street fire alarm system.
+The alarm is designed to be set off manually (by breaking a glass panel), transmitting a Morse code signal to a fire brigade station telling them the location of the fire.
 There is also a speaker and telephone system to allow verbal communication with the fire brigade.
 This is a French system, though similar systems were used in other countries as well.
 Artwork from A Travers l'Electricite (G. Dary, Paris, 1900).

 Model release not required.
 Property release not required.